 This two-storey building at the southwest corner of Aberdeen Avenue and McKenzie Street in Winnipeg, measuring 30 feet by 38 feet, was designed by local architect Max Zev Blankstein and built in 1910 by Abraham Cohen for owner Isaac Galsky at a cost of about $3,000.
-Its exterior had been heavily modified from the original appearance.
+A one-storey frame and stucco stable, measuring 10 feet by 12 feet, was also designed by Blankstein by built by Cohen at a cost of about $100.
+The building's exterior had been heavily modified from its original appearance.

 Memorable Manitobans: Max Zev Blankstein (1874-1931)